sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 November 19 DnD Session.md

  - The door is made out of Atamantine.
  - faint abjuration magical aura (**_The abjuration school of magic encompasses protective spells.
 They create a physical or magical barrier, negate magical or physical abilities, harm trespassers, or even banish the subject of the spell to another plane of existence._**)
  - Akira unlocks the door by fingering the clam shell and reveals a hallway
- - investigate hallway - rolled
+ - investigate hallway - rolled a 20 - no traps or arcana
+ - hallway has to walk with precision and step in the steps - Army marching in step

 William investigates **Dick**  - material stone or metal not recognizable, door swings away does not have a key hole but has a ring knocker.
 When you lift up the ring it has a panel.
 	- the panel - Arcana  check - 11 rolled -